 Los Ingobernables tore a bloody path through CMLL and became a dominant stable on a level Lucha Libre has not seen in the 21st century, collecting dozens of championships and victories while fully tranquilos, and even leading to the birth of their extremely successful Japanese off-shoot Los Ingobernables de Japon under New Japan Pro-Wrestling.
 Eventually, of course, having a faction literally named and themed around being ungovernable led to problems, with La Sombra and Rush going to war with one another and the faction as of itself more or less wholly coming apart at the seams at the end of the decade.
 All founding members had left CMLL by 2019, calling the death knell for the original Los Ingobernables...

-...And the opening bell for La Facción Ingobernable, their reborn (and legally distinct) incarnation under the banner of AAA and Ring of Honor, where founder Rush flourishes alongside his unpredictable companions.
+...And the opening bell for La Facción Ingobernable, their reborn (and legally distinct) incarnation under the banner of AAA and Ring of Honor (and AEW), where founder Rush flourishes alongside his unpredictable companions.

 No matter the company, nothing governs Los Ingobernables!

-- Andrade El Ídolo, co-founder as La Sombra, he was ousted from the group after feuding with founder Rush and found his own path in WWE as Andrade "Cien" Almas, and more recently in AAA and AEW under his current ring name.
+- Andrade El Ídolo, co-founder as La Sombra, he was ousted from the original group after feuding with founder Rush and found his own path in WWE as Andrade "Cien" Almas, and more recently in AAA and AEW under his current ring name.
 He rejoined the group when Rush came to AEW.